We Service Our Clients In English & Spanish

 We Offer Free Consultations For All Legal Matters

-Indianapolis Violent Crime Lawyer
+Indianapolis Violent Crimes Lawyer

-Common Violent Crime Cases
+Violent Crime Cases We Handle

 A conviction for a violent crime can impact you for the rest of your life.
 Prosecutors pursue these cases aggressively.
 Convictions for violent crimes carry some of the most severe penalties.
 Consequently, these cases should always be taken seriously.
 If you are facing violent crime charges, your first step should be securing legal representation with which you feel confident.